aws-samples/amazon-cognito-vue-workshop/docs/CognitoAuthorizer.md

 # Configuring Cognito Authorizer

 In this section you will setup an **Authorizer** that will enable you to control access to your APIs using Amazon Cognito.
-This step is needed in order for the API Gateway endpoint to recognize the Cognito idToken being passed to through header to the request.
+This step is needed in order for the API Gateway endpoint to recognize the Cognito token being passed through request header.

 ## Configure API Gateway Authorizer